southnx/southnx.github.io/_pages/about.md

 I obtained Ph.D. in Computer Science and Engineering at University at Buffalo in June 2025, where I am very fortunate to be supervised by Prof. [Junsong Yuan](https://cse.buffalo.edu/~jsyuan/index.html).

 ## News
+- December 2025: One paper is accepted to NeurIPS 2025 Workshop on Efficient Reasoning.

 - June 2025: One paper is accepted to ACM MM 2025.